Step 8: Making Adjustments

 For a closer look at the sailboat metaphor, you can go here.

-Sailing toward the finish line in 2025
+Sailing toward the finish line

 Read on to see an activity designed to take you through the next step: seeing where you are relative to where you said you wanted to be by the end of the year.
 The activity takes the progress results you recorded last month and evaluates them against your goal (note: you can still do this activity without having done the one before it).
 Completing the activity below should illuminate some adjustments you can make, whether that involves tweaking your actions or modifying the goal.
 Or it could be something else altogether!
 Either way, this should help you find some closure on this goal by the end of the year.